Summer enrichment programs

 St. Olaf College

-Summer camp offerings include chess, music, dance, swimming, diving, theater, volleyball and soccer camps.
+Summer camp offerings chess, music, dance, swimming, diving, theater, volleyball and soccer camps.

 University of St. Thomas